Kristin Cavallari Just Chopped Her Hair Into A Chin-Skimming Bob

-That easy mid-length lob has seen a good run, but the Very Cavallari star just made a drastic hair transformation ahead of 2020: chopping her hair into a fresh blunt, jawline-length bob — for sure the shortest cut she's ever had.
+That easy mid-length lob has seen a good run, but the Very Cavallari star just made a drastic hair transformation ahead of 2020: chopping her hair into a fresh blunt, jawline-length bob — definitely the shortest cut she's ever had.

 Advertisement